-The above list is subject to change at any time.
+The list of drugs that require pre-certification is subject to change at any time.
 Please call Express Scripts' Member Services, (800) 841-5396, or visit Express Scripts' website www.express-scripts.com for further details.

 Step Therapy Program

 The Plan participates in Express Scripts' Step Therapy program under which certain high cost or brand name drugs ("Step-Therapy Drugs") are not covered by the Plan unless: